kisa-misa/to_do_app/README.md

 # TodoFirebase

-Simple todo android app with firebase database
+Simple android to do app with firebase database